python-websockets/websockets/docs/howto/sansio.rst

     response = connection.accept(request)
     connection.send_response(response)

-Alternatively, you may reject the WebSocket handshake and return a HTTP response with :meth:`~server.ServerConnection.reject`::
+Alternatively, you may reject the WebSocket handshake and return an HTTP response with :meth:`~server.ServerConnection.reject`::

     response = connection.reject(status, explanation)